INEQMX-ENCO/INEQMX-ENCO-2022/README.md

 This project not only aims to provide a clear view of the financial situation of households in Mexico but also to encourage critical reflection on how perceptions can distort reality and affect economic decisions.

+## Intended Audience

+The final data product is designed for a diverse audience, including:

+1. **Researchers and Academics**: Individuals and institutions interested in conducting studies related to income perception, economic behavior, and social disparities.
+The data can be used to explore the nuances of income perceptions versus actual earnings and expenditures.

+2. **Policymakers and Government Officials**: Decision-makers who require insights into the economic conditions and perceptions of citizens.
+This data can aid in formulating policies aimed at improving financial literacy and economic well-being.

+3. **Non-Governmental Organizations (NGOs)**: Organizations focused on social issues, poverty alleviation, and economic development.
+The data can help these organizations understand community needs and design effective programs.

+4. **Business Analysts and Market Researchers**: Professionals who analyze market trends and consumer behavior.
+The insights gained from this data can be invaluable for understanding the economic landscape and consumer confidence.

+5. **General Public**: Individuals interested in understanding their economic environment and comparing their perceptions of income and expenses with actual data.
+This can foster a deeper understanding of financial issues affecting their communities.

 ## Project Organization

 ```